Norton Associates Engineering

 Machine Design

-Machine Design: An Integrated Approach, Third Edition
+Machine Design: An Integrated Approach, Fifth Edition

 Author: Robert L. Norton, Worcester Polytechnic Institute